The Ascension Project

 Changing Target: A character may choose to change targets at any point during their firing action.
 When they do the following rules applies:

 - A -1 penalty to attack rolls is applied each time a new target is chosen.
-This penalty is cumulative and lasts for the entire round.
+This penalty is cumulative and lasts for the attack action.

 Reloading a firearm with an already filled box magazine or speed loader is a move action.
 Refilling a speed loader, or reloading a revolver without a speed loader or any weapon with an internal magazine, is a full-round action.

-Loading a belt of linked ammunition is a standard action.
+Loading a belt of linked ammunition is an attack action.
+Linking two belts together is a move action.